 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 cerebellum is not completely developed or is smaller than it should be.
 It may occur with a variety of congenital syndromes, metabolic disorders and neurodegenerative disorders; therefore signs and symptoms may depend upon the associated condition an affected individual has.
 The most common findings are developmental and speech delay, poor muscle tone (hypotonia), ataxia and abnormal ocular (eye) movements.
-CH may range from mild or partial underdevelopment to complete absence (agenesis).
-It can be confined to the cerebellum, or also affect other central nervous system structures.
+Cerebellar hypoplasia may range from mild or partial underdevelopment to complete absence (agenesis).
+It may affect only the cerebellum, or also affect other central nervous system structures.
 The inheritance pattern may differ depending on the underlying cause of the condition.
-Treatment is generally symptomatic and supportive and depends upon the underlying disorder and the severity of symptoms.Cerebellar hypoplasia (CH) is a neurological condition in which the
+Treatment is generally symptomatic and supportive and depends upon the underlying disorder and the severity of symptoms.Cerebellar hypoplasia is a neurological condition in which the

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.

 - Online Mendelian Inheritance in Man (OMIM) is a catalog of human genes and genetic disorders.
 Each entry has a summary of related medical articles.
 It is meant for health care professionals and researchers.
 OMIM is maintained by Johns Hopkins University School of Medicine.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.